ThorStarlord/SAO-Tragedy-Deconstruction/98_Instructions/02_LLM_DoNot.md

 # Naming Conventions: What Not To Do

+- Do not ignore, contradict, or bypass the established calendar system in any narrative, mechanical, or documentation content.
+All additions and changes must respect the timeline and event structure defined by the calendar system.

 - Do not create any folder or file without a leading number prefix (e.g., 01_, 02_).
 All folders and files must use strict number ordering for clarity and navigation.
 - Do not skip or duplicate numbers in the ordering sequence.